jasdeep7991/angular/aio/content/guide/router-reference.md

 ### Router imports

-The Angular Router is an optional service that presents a particular component view for a given URL.
+The Angular Router is an optional service that renders a particular component view for a given URL.
 It is not part of the Angular core and thus is in its own library package, `@angular/router`.

 Import what you need from it as you would from any other Angular package.